LuciaHarcekova/CLUBotIntentRecognision/README.md

 ## Quickstart

 ### Create Azure resource
-1. Go to Azure portal and create "lanaguge" resource.
+1. Go to [Azure portal](https://ms.portal.azure.com/#home) and create "Languge" resource.

 ### Create and train your model
 1. Go to the Language Studio and sign in with your Azure account.